alecritson/Placid-Statamic/Readme.md

 			Squirrels!
 		{{ endif }}
 	{{ /placid }}

+> This is a bit buggy at the moment, still looking into it.

 ## API
 You can utilize Placid in your own plugins via the Statamic plugin API.